Last Updated on

 Step 7: Wash and Sand the Wood to a Clean Finish

 The last step in removing paint from wood is sanding.
 This will give the wood a consistent surface to accept paint or stain.
-You should use a power sander any time you have access to one, but be careful not to damage the wood.
+You should use an electric power sander any time you have access to one, but be careful not to damage the wood and make sure you’re in a well-ventilated area.

 A wet cloth is a good way to remove debris from the wood before painting.
 Make sure it’s not damp enough that water will soak into the wood and cause warping or cracking.